wyattlake/git-project/README.md

 Git project for Honors Topics class.
+Some commits were lost due to a force push.